Clostridium XII

 PROGRAMME

-The final programme will be specifically designed to both reflect the attending scientific community (as indicated by submitted abstracts), as well as those areas perceived as current or of emerging importance.
-Areas of science to be covered include:-
+Thehas been specifically designed to both reflect the attending scientific community (as indicated by submitted abstracts), as well as those areas perceived as current or of emerging importance.
+Areas of science covered include:-

 • Gene Tools and Genomics